 A hard/tile floor vacuum: All the top manufacturers make vacuums designed just for hard surfaces.
 They are lightweight for easy use, and they don’t include a roller brush that might damage your flooring.

 The obvious disadvantage is that they are not effective on carpet.

 Below you will see our top choices for a tile floor vacuum but you may also be interested in our reviews of the best upright vacuums currently on the market and click here for more on using vacuums on hardwood floors.

 If you’ve got a method you are happy with for removing the loose debris and want a machine that will replace your mop and bucket, this is your best option.

 Most of these machines feature a water tank, heating element, replaceable pad to do the mopping and adjustable steam setting based on your cleaning needs.
 For most of these types of floor care tools, a tank of water lasts 15 to 20 minutes based on the steam setting.

 Steam mop advantages include no hassles with water buckets and the ability to both clean and sanitize floors.
-Most steam mops work with just water, but some users add cleaner too.
-If you combine a detergent with the water, make sure it is safe for the type of floor you’re cleaning.
+Be aware that most steam mops are designed to work with just water, and in fact adding any kind of detergent could cause damage or corrosion.

-While there are slight variations in function among machines in this category, most offer these options:
+The machines in this category offer these options:

-The better machines have small squeegees that direct the water to the vacuum.
 The obvious advantage to using a vacuum mop is that you get both functions in one tool.
 Separate tanks for clean and dirty water mean you’re always applying clean water to the floor.
-In a pinch, these machines can be used on carpet in vacuum-only mode, but they don’t work as well as vacuums designed for carpeting.

 As with steam mops, only use cleaner formulated for the type of floor you have.
 Distilled water is highly recommended over tap water, especially hard water, for the machine’s long-term performance.